Louis Pasteur's Germ Theory

 What was the impact of Pasteur's germ theory?

-There were 4 main results of germ theory.
+There were 4 main results of theory.

 How did Pasteur discover a vaccine for chicken cholera?